certifaction/cli/README.md

 * Access tokens can be issued by you or by an external OIDC provider.
 Either case, Certifaction will have to register the identity provider.
 * API keys are managed from Certifaction web application.
 They can only be used for server side API integration.
 * For HIN Sign authentication, please follow the instructions in https://download.hin.ch/documentation/oAuth2_Dokumentation_de.pdf

+## Installation
+The CLI is delivered as an executable compatible with most of the usual platform and can be found in the [Release](https://github.com/certifaction/cli/releases) section of this repository.

+Simply download the file for your platform and install it.

+Please create an [Issue](https://github.com/certifaction/cli/issues) if you do not find an executable with your platform.

 ## Interactive CLI
 + [General usage](#general-usage)